arenaxr/apriltag-gen/README.md

 # apriltag-gen

-Generate all ids for 36h11 tags with the right size for the ARENA apriltag pose solver.
-The ARENA pose solver assumes the tag size from tag id, as shown in the table.
+Generate all ids for 36h11 tags with different sizes as follows:

 | Tag ID Range | Tag Size (mm) | Example tag                    |
 | ------------ | ------------- | ------------------------------ |